 Our/Us/We means the company, partnership or individual named below that You have requested to carry out the property inspection and report.

 You/Your means the party identified on the face page of this agreement as the Client, and where more than one party all such parties jointly and severally, together with any agent of that party.

-You agree that in signing this agreement You have read and understand the contents of this agreement and that the inspection will be carried out in accordance with this document.
+You agree that in signing this agreement You have read and understand the contents of this agreement and that the building inspection will be carried out in accordance with this document.
 You agree to pay for the inspection on delivery of the report.

-Note: Additional inspection requirements requested by You may incur additional expense in regard to the cost of the inspection.
+Note: Additional inspection requirements requested by You may incur additional expense in regard to the cost of the building inspection.